 Fork Over the Cash

 The quickest way to remove a tax lien is to pay your balance in full.
 That’s not always an option.
-You could explore the idea of taking out a personal loan to pay off your tax debt.
-Or transferring what you owe to a credit card.
+You could explore the idea of taking out a personal loan to pay off your tax debt, using a home equity loan or HELOC, borrowing from a retirement account, or transferring what you owe to a credit card.

 Try to Settle for Less